 If we examine the above details, then it is apparent that as compared to Bitcoin, the block time (Bitcoin- 10 minutes, LCC- 2.5 minutes) is extremely less.

-By reducing the transaction cost, the Litecoin team intends to invite transactions in higher number.
+By reducing the transaction cost, the Litecoin team intends to invite transactions in higher numbers.

-The reasons, quoted by experts, behind the less acceptance of LCC include market confusion, legitimacy concerns that arose due to LCC related scams in which its origin and name were questioned.
+The reasons, quoted by experts, behind the less acceptance of LCC include market confusion and legitimacy concerns that arose due to LCC related scams in which its origin and name were questioned.

 Disclaimer: The views expressed here are of the author and do not reflect those of Groww.